-Most of the Akaike-type information criteria are derived under the assumption that the candidate model includes the true model, namely, the overspecified assumption.
-Although the assumption seems to be too strong, the influence is restrictive in practice.
+Most Akaike-type information criteria are derived under the assumption that the candidate model includes the true model, namely, the overspecified assumption.
+Although the assumption seems inappropriate, the resulting criterion based on this assumption works well in practice.
 This is because the likelihood part of the criterion is a naive estimator of the risk function, namely, the cAI in the context of the cAIC.

-Under the covariate shift situation, however, we cannot construct the likelihood part as a good estimator of the cAI.
-That is, the drawback of overspecified assumption is more serious in the situation of covariate shift than the usual one.
-In Section \ref{subsec:simu_bias}, we show that an unbiased estimator of the cAI under the overspecified assumption $\widehat{\cAI}_u$ in (\ref{eqn:CScAIC}) has large bias for estimating the cAI of the underspecified models.
+Under the covariate shift situation, however, we cannot rely on the likelihood part to be a good estimator of the cAI.
+That is, the drawback of the overspecified assumption is more serious in the situation of covariate shift than the usual one.
+In Section \ref{subsec:simu_bias}, we show that an unbiased estimator of the cAI under the overspecified assumption, $\widehat{\cAI}_u$ in (\ref{eqn:CScAIC}), has large bias for estimating the cAI of underspecified models.

-Thus, we evaluate and estimate the cAI directly both for the overspecified models and underspecified models in the following subsection, which is essential work in selecting variables in covariate shift.
+Thus, we evaluate and estimate the cAI directly for both overspecified and underspecified models in the following subsection.